sunfishcode/wasm-reference-manual/WebAssembly.md

    otherwise specified.
 Non-default directed rounding attributes aren't supported.

+ - Extended and extendable precision formats aren't supported.
+All computations must be strictly and correctly rounded after each instruction.

 When the result of any instruction in this family (which excludes `neg`, `abs`, `copysign`, `load`, `store`, and `const`) is a NaN, the sign bit and the significand field (which doesn't include the implicit leading digit of the